 It’s no secret that Baltimore takes its beer seriously.
 One of the city’s first manufacturing industries was the brewing of National Bohemian beer, lovingly called "Natty Boh" by the locals.
 The iconic one-eyed mascot with a handlebar mustache can be spotted easily on clothing and merchandise, and atop the historic “Natty Boh Tower” in Baltimore’s Brewers Hill neighborhood.
 Even though National Bohemian is no longer brewed in Baltimore, the beer scene is alive and well with dozens of local breweries and brewpubs.

-Don’t miss Baltimore’s annual Beer Week in October that celebrates the best of Baltimore’s craft beer culture.
+Don’t miss Baltimore’s 10th annual Beer Week October 12-21 that celebrates the best of Baltimore’s craft beer culture.

 Named one of the top 100 beer bars by Draft magazine 2013-2015, the Brewer’s Art is an upscale brew pub set in a grand Mount Vernon town house.
 Featuring six house-made Belgian-style brews on tap including the popular Resurrection, an abbey brown ale, the bar offers two incredible settings to enjoy great beer, including a basement bar and elegant dining room and lounge upstairs.